1955–56 FA Cup: Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 30 places available in the first round.

+The winners from the fourth qualifying round were Shildon, Easington Colliery Welfare, Durham City, Scarborough, Crook Town, Ashton United, Netherfield, Rhyl, Burton Albion, Halesowen Town, Northwich Victoria, Goole Town, Worksop Town, Boston United, Hereford United, Peterborough United, Skegness Town, Bedford Town, March Town United, Southall, Ramsgate Athletic, Margate, Hastings United, Leyton, Wycombe Wanderers, Dorchester Town, Salisbury, Weymouth, Lovell's Athletic and Yeovil Town.

+Those appearing in the competition proper for the first time were Easington Colliery Welfare, Halesowen Town, Skegness Town, March Town United, Ramsgate Athletic, Salisbury and Burton Albion.
+Albion was the fifth club from Burton upon Trent to qualify for the main draw of the FA Cup, following Swifts, Wanderers, United and Town respectively.

+Of the others, Shildon and Southall had last featured at this stage in 1936-37, Margate in 1935-36, Wycombe Wanderers in 1932-33, Durham City in 1927-28, Worksop Town in 1926-27 and Northwich Victoria in 1892-93.

 Results

-First Round Proper
+First round proper

-At this stage the 48 Third Division North and Third Division South clubs joined the 30 non-league clubs who came through the qualifying rounds plus Bishop Auckland and Hendon were given byes to this round.
+At this stage the 48 Third Division North and South clubs joined the 30 non-league clubs who came through the qualifying rounds along with Bishop Auckland and Hendon, who were given byes to this round as the champions and runners-up from the previous season's FA Amateur Cup.

 The matches were played on Saturday, 19 November 1955.
 Seven matches were drawn, with replays taking place later that week.
 Two ties needed a second replay, which took place on the following Monday, 28 November 1955.

-Second Round Proper
+Second round proper

 The matches were played on Saturday, 10 December 1955.
 Seven matches were drawn, with replays taking place later that week.

-Third Round Proper
+Third round proper

-This round was the first in which the 44 Second Division and First Division (top-flight) teams entered the competition.
+At this stage the 44 Second Division and First Division (top-flight) teams entered the competition.

 The matches were scheduled to be played on Saturday, 7 January 1956, though four were postponed until later that week because of bad weather.
 Four matches were drawn, with replays taking place later that week.
+Boston United, Worksop Town, Bedford Town and Burton Albion were the last non-league sides left in the competition.

-Fourth Round Proper
+Fourth round proper

 The matches were played on Saturday, 28 January 1956.
 Four matches were drawn, three of which were settled in a single replay.
 The fourth, between Burnley and Chelsea, was eventually decided in Chelsea's favour in the fourth replay, played 18 days after the date of the original tie.

-Fifth Round Proper
+Fifth round proper

 The matches were played on Saturday, 18 February 1956.
 Three matches were drawn, with replays taking place later that week.